 This is one I certainly need to work on myself.
-Sometimes it's hard to get through a day without a caffeine “pick me up.”
+Sometimes it's hard to get through a day without a caffeinated “pick me up.”

 According to a study led by Dr. James D. Lane, coffee has effects that are, “long-lasting and exaggerate the stress response both in terms of the body's physiological response in blood pressure elevations and stress hormone levels, but it also magnifies a person's perception of stress.”